FreedyPlugins/FreedyPlugins/EnglishWiki.md

 `interactEntityCmd` `{entityName} {entityType} {itemName} {itemDurability} {itemType}` Fired when a player participating in a minigame clicks an entity.

+`itemConsumeCmd`
+Fired when a player participating in a mini-game eats food or uses an item.

 `moveCmd:` `{fromBlockType} {fromBlockX} {fromBlockY} {fromBlockZ} {fromBlockFace} {fromBlockWorld} {toBlockType} {toBlockX} {toBlockY} {toBlockZ} {toBlockFace} {toBlockWorld}`
 Executed when the player participating in the mini-game moves one space by block.